 AN EPIC DAY IN THE SADDLE

-LIGHTS ARE REQUIREDThe Colorado National Monument (a unit of the National Park System) requires all cyclists (regardless of whether they are in a cycling event or on their own) to have a white light that is visible from a distance of at least 500 feet to the front and a red light that is visible from at least 200 feet to the rear.
+The Colorado National Monument requires all cyclists (regardless of whether they are in an organized event or on their own) to have a white light that is visible from a distance of at least 500 feet to the front and a red light that is visible from at least 200 feet to the rear.
 The Monument has three tunnels, bored through solid rock, that are not lit, thus the reason for the safety requirement.
-Also, all cyclists and support vehicles are required to use the lights in the three tunnels (you may turn them off once you’ve exited, but for your safety we would advised to leave them on during your ride).
+All cyclists and support vehicles are required to use the lights in the three tunnels.
+You may turn them off once you’ve exited, but for your safety we advise that you leave them on the duration of the ride.

 The Classic Loop (41-Miles)

 RIDE START TIME

 This is NOT a race, you may start your ride between 7:30 a.m. and 8:30 a.m.
 ALL riders MUST be on the road by 8:30 a.m. and have a front and rear light in order to ride through the Monument.